Lewis34cs/Lewis34cs.github.io/_posts/2020-11-23-shoutout_to_the_callbacks.markdown

 									 cooldown=0):
   """
   Definition:
-  Creates two variables, and then returns these variables in a list.
+  Creates three variables, and then returns these variables in a list.

   1. variable 'earlystop' stops model training when the 'monitor' metric has not improved past the 'min_delta' threshold after a certain amount of epochs,